idxbroker/customtemplates/macros/ListingSearchMacros.md

-# Listing ID search Macros
+# Listing ID Search Macros

 These macros are for the default Listing ID template.